You got Tropical Storm Danny moving up there, and you got other storms moving in.

 Same as if he'd been driving a Volkswagen.

-Well, remember that was a national lampoon ad.
+Well, remember, that was a national lampoon ad.

 Volkswagen got mad, made him pull it.

-And what they actually said was if he'd been driving a Volkswagen, he'd be president today.
+And what they actually said was: if he'd been driving a Volkswagen, he'd be president today.

-They didn't say in their in their ad.
+They didn't say in their ad.

 How hard could it have been?

-Is uh is is my point.
+Is my point.

-Ted Kennedy's first wife battled alcohol infidelities, being a political wife to family dynasty.
+Ted Kennedy's first wife battled alcohol, infidelities, being a political wife to family dynasty.

-Today at 72, living independently after struggling with a lifelong alcohol addiction, the mother of Kennedy's three kids still invisible as the world mourns the passing of the senator, trying not to intrude, yet to honor the life of her ex-husband, Joan Kennedy attended a Thursday mass in the big house at the Kennedy compound, according to uh her sister.
+Trying not to intrude, yet to honor the life of her ex-husband, Joan Kennedy attended a Thursday Mass in the big house at the Kennedy compound, according to her sister.

-While her ex-husband fought a brain tumor at the big house, the Kennedy compound this summer, the once striking blonde who, in the heyday of her beauty, uh resembled Betty Draper in the TV show Mad Men.
+While her ex-husband fought a brain tumor at the big house, the Kennedy compound this summer, the once striking blonde who in the heyday of her beauty resembled Betty Draper in the TV show Madmen, she rented a nearby home on Squaw Island that once belonged to her own wealthy family.

-And she's been sort of victimized by the press who never left her alone.
+She's a very private person, and she's been sort of victimized by the press, who never left her alone.

-I'm sorry it was not the press who victimized Joan Kennedy.
+I'm sorry, it was not the press who victimized Joan Kennedy.

-The press victimized her.
+The press victimized her?

-Well, I Dawn just said to me, I can't believe that you can tell all these stories and we can't play parodies.
+Well, Dawn just said to me, I can't believe that you can tell all these stories and we can't play parodies.

-This is in state controlled media.
+This is in state-controlled media.

 I'm not making this up.

-If state controlled media starts running parodies, then I'll do parodies.
+If state-controlled media starts running parodies, then I'll do parodies.

-The state controlled media, though, is they're reporting this.
+The state-controlled media, though, is they're reporting this.

 I think it's outrageous.